 They Are Healthier Than Pure Breed Dogs

-Many experts will tell you that cockapoos are a lot healthier, in general than either their cocker spaniel or poodle parents.
+Many experts will tell you that cockapoos are much healthier than their cocker spaniel or poodle parents.
 This is because cockapoos do not share many of the most common genetic conditions that poodles and cocker spaniels suffer from.

 They Are Sociable, Dependable and Very Affectionate

-If you are looking for a warm and affectionate dog that wants to be around people and other animals, a cockapoo is a good choice.
-Cockapoos love to be where everyone else in the household is – whether it’s sitting in front of the television at the end of the day or outside on walks and other adventures.
+A cockapoo is a good choice if you are looking for a warm and affectionate dog that wants to be around people and other animals.
+Cockapoos love to be where everyone else in the household is – whether sitting in front of the television at the end of the day or outside on walks and other adventures.

-They are so affectionate and friendly that they can develop separation anxiety, so it’s important to prepare yourself for that possibility.
+They are so affectionate and friendly that they can develop separation anxiety, so preparing yourself for that is essential.

 They’re Older Than You Might Think

-If you thought that cockapoo were a relatively new crossbreed, you are wrong.
-In fact, cocker spaniels and poodles have been crossbred across the pond in the US since the 60s.
-The goal was always to produce a highly dependable, smart, energetic family dog that was free of many of the health issues that are common among the parent breeds.
+You are wrong if you thought cockapoos were a relatively new crossbreed.
+Cocker spaniels and poodles have been crossbred across the pond in the US since the 60s.
+The goal was always to produce a highly dependable, smart, energetic family dog free of many of the common health issues among the parent breeds.

 Cockapoos Have a Long Life Expectancy